Diego Valdés (Chilean footballer)

-Diego Alfonso Valdés Contreras (born 30 January 1994) is a Chilean professional footballer who plays as an attacking midfielder for Liga MX club América and the Chile national team.
+Diego Alfonso Valdés Contreras (born 30 January 1994) is a Chilean professional footballer who plays as an attacking midfielder for Primera División club Vélez Sarsfield and the Chile national team.

 Club career

 Audax Italiano

 He made his professional debut in 2012, in a match against Universidad Católica for the Chilean Primera División.

 Morelia

 Valdés joined Monarcas Morelia from Audax Italiano on June 14, 2016, on a two million dollar move.
 Valdés made his debut on July 15, 2016, against Club Tijuana losing 2–0.

+América

+Valdés joined América from Santos Laguna on January 1, 2022.
+On 30 August 2023, Valdés renewed his contract with America until 2026.
+Valdés won the Liga MX with America on 17 December 2023.
+He ended his contract at the end of the 2024–25 season.

+Vélez Sarsfield

+On 21 June 2025, Valdés signed with Vélez Sarsfield on a deal until December 2027.

 International career

 Valdés was expected to play for the Chile national under-20 football team in the 2013 South American Youth Championship in Argentina.
 However, he was left out of the team at the last minute by manager Mario Salas.

 The team's performance in Argentina qualified them for a place in the Turkey 2013 under-20 World Cup and when team member Diego Rojas was injured and unable to play, Valdés was selected to take his place.

 He got his first call up to the senior Chile squad for a friendly against the United States in January 2015 and made his international debut in the match.